janevalencia/nextjs-ssg-rest-countries/README.md

 ### Useful resources

-TBA
+Few articles that I found useful in developing this solution:

+- NextJS SSG (get initial data on build) `getStaticProps()` https://nextjs.org/docs/basic-features/data-fetching/get-static-props
+- NextJS SSG (individual page on build) `getStaticPaths()` https://nextjs.org/docs/basic-features/data-fetching/get-static-paths
+- REST Countries API v2 to filter your response https://restcountries.com/v2/{service}?fields={field},{field},{field}
+- Work with Axios in React project https://www.digitalocean.com/community/tutorials/react-axios-react

 ### Deployment

-As this project is built on using NextJS, I decide to use Vercel to host.
+As this project is built on using NextJS, I am deploying this solution using Vercel.

 How to deploy NextJS project to Vercel:
 1. TBA